 - Saints Row: Gat Out of Hell: The latest Third Street Saints' adventure is caused by Satan kidnapping The Boss, forcing Kinzie and Johnny to go To Hell and Back to rescue them.

-- Adachi from Video Game/Persona4.
-He's the killer that the player has been pursuing for the entire game, responsible for the first two murders, manipulating Namatame into kidnapping the others, and pushing Mitsuo into the TV when he tried to claim that he was the killer.
-However, he's just a pawn to the Bigger Bad in order to test humanity.
+- Adachi from Persona 4 He's the killer that the player has been pursuing for the entire game, responsible for the first two murders, manipulating Namatame into kidnapping the others, and pushing Mitsuo into the TV when he tried to claim that he was the killer.
+However, he's just a pawn to the Greater Scope Villain in order to test humanity.

 - Satan/Zayin for the Law faction in Shin Megami Tensei II.
 He's played up as the most direct threat (or, if you side with Law, your greatest ally) on the side of Law despite being the second in command of YHVH's forces and ultimately ends up being Law's counterpart to Lucifer, the leader of Chaos.
 YHVH Himself doesn't show up until the very end of the game.